 Lastly, they will discuss the process for repairing the failed part or fixing the trouble.
 If you choose that A/C system repair is better for you than purchasing an upgraded air conditioning system, the service tech will order any parts needed and set up your next appointment to repair your air conditioner.
 Or, if the part needed is already handy on their van, they will begin the air conditioning repair work with your go-ahead.

 Remember that throughout Houston your system is in good hands with Church Services.
-Our service techs are NATE-certified and have undergone extensive background checks so you can feel safe and sure with the people we send into your home.
+Our service techs are ACE-certified and have undergone extensive background checks so you can feel safe and sure with the people we send into your home.
 If you ever come across any questions about your A/C system or what to expect with your AC repair, give us a call 24/7 at 713-396-3760 and we’ll be happy to discuss the process.